-Start or End Issue Dates Not Specified
+Start or End Issue Dates Not Specified or Inconsistent with Prior Documentation

 The Uniform Standard requires that the policy form, the issue start date, and the issue end date, if applicable, be clearly stated in the certification document.
-Several certifications did not include all of the requisite information, which in some cases led to confusion as to which set of rates the certification applied (in the case of multiple rate schedules in the same SERFF filing), or whether or not the rate schedules were currently marketed.
+Several certifications did not include all of the requisite information, or they provided different information than documented in prior years' certifications.

 The reviewing actuary asked the company to document the issue start date and end date to ensure consistency across the year-to-year certifications and future requested rate action.
+In the cases where start and end date information was different than in previous documentation, the filing companies confirmed that the changes were due to updated and more accurate recordkeeping on issue dates, rather than providing marketing dates or other extraneous information.